bio4j/bio4j/src/main/java/com/bio4j/model/uniprot/readme.md

 publication --[Author]--> author --[Person]--> Persons
 ```

 From the `publication` context we can take `Author`.
 Once we know it, we can get `Person`, which would be there _if_ the author is a person.
+What about those authors which are persons

 ## standard translation techniques